Body composition refers to how much of your body is composed of body fat versus muscle.

 The rest of us, though, don’t need to go to such extremes.

 I’ve worked with thousands of guys and gals and here’s what I’ve learned:

-- The look most guys want requires gaining about 25 pounds of muscle and being around 8 to 10% body fat.
+- The look most guys want requires gaining about 25 to 35 pounds of muscle and being around 8 to 10% body fat.

 - The look most girls want requires gaining 10 to 15 pounds of muscle and being around 18 to 20% body fat.

 And anyone, regardless of genetics, “body type,” or anything else, can do that.

 + Scientific References

 - Marx, J. O., Ratamess, N. A., Nindl, B. C., Gotshalk, L. A., Volek, J. S., Dohi, K., Bush, J. A., Gómez, A. L., Mazzetti, S. A., Fleck, S. J., Häkkinen, K., Newton, R. U., & Kraemer, W. J. (2001).
 Low-volume circuit versus high-volume periodized resistance training in women.
 Medicine and Science in Sports and Exercise, 33(4), 635–643. https://doi.org/10.1097/00005768-200104000-00019

 - Farinatti, P. T. V., & Castinheiras Net, A. G. (2011).
 The effect of between-set rest intervals on the oxygen uptake during and after resistance exercise sessions performed with large-and small-muscle mass.
 Journal of Strength and Conditioning Research, 25(11), 3181–3190. https://doi.org/10.1519/JSC.0b013e318212e415